-The Abenaki Museum is located in the heart of the historical quadrilateral of Odanak.
+The Musée des Abénakis is located in the historic heart of Odanak.
 It forms a remarkable heritage complex with its neighbours - the present Catholic Church (1902) and the chapel dedicated to Notre-Dame-de-Fatima (1947).
 However, the site has an even older history.

 The Museum offers the following services:

-The Museum offers rental spaces for people looking for a space to receive your guests or colleagues.
+The Museum offers rental spaces for people looking for a space to receive guests or colleagues.

-The Museum's boutique offers a wide selection of items and articles with an Aboriginal flavour.
+The Museum's boutique offers a wide selection of items and articles with an Indigenous flavour.